File Library: Manage images and files

 • Due to a GDPR request or other incident

-Our support team can run a full purge of all deleted files in your File Library.
+Our support team can run a full purge of all deleted files in your Files library.
 If you need this service, please contact us and let us know which knowledge base you'd like to purge all deleted files from.
-Once purged, files will no longer appear within your File Library.
+Once purged, files will be completely removed from your knowledge base.

 Behind the scenes, we move these files to a different storage location for 30 days.
 We can recover them during that 30-day window, but after 30 days, they are fully deleted from all of our systems and are not recoverable, so use this service with caution!